jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 Since it is possible there is no overlap, limits must be placed on this search.
 Once dates >1000 days from the present moment are being tested, the operator can behave as if an indefinite pause has been requested.

-This outcome does not need to be recomputed unless the operator restarts Or one of the rrules involved is modified.
+This outcome does not need to be recomputed unless the operator restarts Or one of the RRULE involved is modified.

 If an overlap _is_ found, no additional intervals need to be added to the tree and it can be discarded.